Specialist scooter insurance for scooter owners available below!

 Searching for motorbike insurance online can be a stressful and time consuming business.
 Worse still, you can spend hours sorting an insurance plan, only to find that you could have got it cheaper elsewhere!
 In the age of information overflow, it can be difficult to know where to start and what you are actually signing up for.

 Fortunately, our site is here to keep things simple, while you make the choice when it comes to motorcycle insurance.
-We merely offer a small selection of bike insurers who may be able to find you the best cover at the best price.
+We merely offer a small selection of bike insurers who may be able to find you cover at a price using the Quotezone comparison system.
 And because we are passionate about motorcycles we understand the importance of being insured on your bike quickly too.

 Before you get started it is important to know what type of motorcycle cover you may need.
 With that in mind, here is a brief breakdown of types of motorbike cover.